Welcome to the Town of Sunderland

 Fluorescent Lightbulb Ban – Mercury containing lightbulbs were banned from sale in Vermont starting February 2023 for screw based bulbs and in January 2024 for 4 foot fluorescent tube bulbs.
 Please view the fact sheet for more information and purchase and recycling options.

 Town Office Update – The office is open for in person service Monday through Thursday from 9:00 AM until 3:00 PM.
+No appointments are necessary.
 The office personnel are also available to assist you via telephone and email during those hours.
 Please call 802-375-6106 or email town@sunderlandvt.org or assistant@sunderlandvt.org with your requests and questions.
 The office is closed on all State and Federal holidays.

 WIFI Hot spot available at the Sunderland Town Office – Thanks to a generous donation from Microsoft and RTO Wireless, commercial grade WIFI Hotspot equipment was installed at the Sunderland Town Office Building.
 Microsoft/RTO reached out to the Vermont Public Service Department with an offer to provide and install public WIFI hotspots in rural locations in Vermont at no cost.
 Residents may access the internet for telehealth, remote learning and more from their vehicle while in the Town Office parking lot.
 More information about the program can be found in Governor Scott’s press release.
 Free WiFi is also available inside the Sunderland Town Hall, along with a computer that can be used during normal office hours.